utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/creating-output-displays.md

 ## Line chart

+The line chart display type accepts two lists and plots them on x and y axes in a chart.
+To create an example line chart **Output** block:

 ## Text

 When an **Output** block receives a text string, it automatically selects the **Text** display type and shows the text.
 To create an example text **Output** block: